Skip to content

 Rejection Sensitive Dysphoria (RSD)

-Many people with ADHD experience something called Rejection Sensitive Dysphoria — an intense emotional response to perceived rejection or criticism:
+Some people use the informal term Rejection Sensitive Dysphoria for an intense emotional response to perceived rejection or criticism:

 • Perceiving rejection or criticism even when it's not there